 If you've tried my Viral Protein Monster Cookies then you already know it's the absolute best protein cookie around!
 But, sometimes you don't want a whole batch of cookies and you'd rather just have a single serve option made with simple ingredients you have on hand at home so these single serve monster cookies will quickly become your new favorite treat!

-If you're looking for more high protein desserts, try these Cottage Cheese Protein Brownies, this Edible Protein Cookie Dough, Edible Protein Brownie Batter, or try my healthy Ninja Creami protein ice cream recipes!
+If you're looking for more high protein desserts, try these Cottage Cheese Protein Brownies, this Edible Protein Cookie Dough, Monster Cookie Dough Protein Bark, Edible Protein Brownie Batter, Protein Dirt Cups, or try my healthy Ninja Creami protein ice cream recipes!

-- It is satisfying & delicious.
-It’s a personal favorite thanks to its chewy texture, rich flavor, and satisfying ingredients that don’t taste too “healthy" and stop sweet cravings in their tracks.
+- Satisfying Texture and Rich Flavor: It’s a personal favorite thanks to its chewy texture, rich flavor, and satisfying ingredients that don’t taste too “healthy" and stop sweet cravings in their tracks.
+It’s also a macro-friendly dessert that actually stops sweet cravings in their tracks without that "too healthy" protein aftertaste.

 Please note this post contains affiliate links.